-The Qing was China’s last dynasty, established by the Manchus, a people from beyond the Great Wall who seized Beijing in 1644 and ruled until 1912.
+The Qing dynasty was China’s last imperial dynasty, proclaimed by the Manchu leader Hong Taiji in 1636; his people, from beyond the Great Wall, seized Beijing in 1644 and ruled until 1912.
 At its 18th-century peak under the Kangxi and Qianlong emperors it was a vast, prosperous, multi-ethnic empire stretching into Central Asia.
 The 19th century brought ruin: defeat in the Opium Wars, the catastrophic Taiping Rebellion, and humiliating concessions to foreign powers.
 Reform came too slowly.
-The 1911 Xinhai Revolution swept the throne aside, and the six-year-old Puyi abdicated in February 1912, ending two millennia of imperial rule.
+The 1911 Xinhai Revolution swept the throne aside, and the six-year-old Xuantong Emperor (Puyi) abdicated on 12 February 1912, ending two millennia of imperial rule.

 Worth remembering